groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/merge-png-images-groupdocs-merger-java/_index.md

 ---
-title: "How to Merge PNG Images Using GroupDocs.Merger for Java: A Step-by-Step Guide"
+title: "How to Merge PNG Images Using GroupDocs.Merger for Java - A Step-by-Step Guide"
 description: "Learn how to merge PNG images seamlessly using GroupDocs.Merger for Java.
 This guide covers setup, implementation, and practical applications with clear examples."
 date: "2025-12-21"
 weight: 1